-“Dami doesn’t let her visit their 4year old son Derek for over a month now.
+“Dami hasn’t let her visit their 4-year old son Derek for over a month now.
 Yet, she continues to make generous monthly child support payments to him.
 And the divorce paper states clearly that she has the rights to see her son every weekend.”

 “So, what does she want?”
 Kenechukwu asked, putting his hand under his chin.

 “She wants to claim full rights for her son to stay with her.
-She is accusing him of being incapable to father their son and a drug dealer.”
+She is accusing him of being incapable to father their son since he is a drug dealer.”

 Kenechukwu chuckled.
-“Dami Ade has been a drug dealer long ago.
+“Dami Ade has been a drug dealer for long.
 Was she not aware, or love blinded her just as it has blinded me now.”